Thracian treasures exhibition at Getty Museum

 He painted hydras, but mostly lekythes (vessels for holding oil) in the Eleusinian cycle or in the Eros - Aphrodite cycle, Nedev explained, adding that one of his vessels has been sent to Los Angeles.

 The exhibition also includes a lekythos from Sozopol, which belongs to the National Archaeological Museum.
-Although the Sozopol Archaeological Museum will participate with four objects in the exhibition, eight of the artifacts in it are related to the seaside town, as the rest will be provided by the National Archaeological Institute with Museum at the Bulgarian Academy of Sciences.
+Although the Sozopol Archaeological Museum will participate with four objects in the exhibition, eight of the artefacts in it are related to the seaside town, as the rest will be provided by the National Archaeological Institute with Museum at the Bulgarian Academy of Sciences.

 /BR/